AidanDavid/SiteCompare/README.md

   - the addition of code comparison may add several minutes before the table is generated
   - the addition of link checking may add hours before the table is generated
   - when performing a subsequent code or link check, copy the whole local path found in the leftmost column
+  - on line 156, there is a list of file endings that are looked for as code:
+    - if certain code files are not being recognized, you may have to add the file ending to the list (ex. .cpp)